chipkin/BACnetServerExampleTypeScript/README.md

 A BACnet Server Example written in [TypeScript](https://www.typescriptlang.org/) using the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack).
 This is a basic server example and does not include all of the functionality of the CAS BACnet Stack.
 See [BACnetServerExampleCPP](https://github.com/chipkin/BACnetServerExampleCPP) for a full featured example.

+Use the [Chipkin BACnet Explorer](https://store.chipkin.com/products/tools/cas-bacnet-explorer) to discover this device.

 ## Supported CAS BACnet Stack Version

 This example project uses version `5.1.0.2541-21` of the [CAS BACnet Stack](https://store.chipkin.com/services/stacks/bacnet-stack)